-Survey data reports that Parkinson's patients believe cannabis to be highly efficacious at mitigating disease symptoms, particularly in the treatment of non-motor symptoms.[1-2] Observational trial data supports these claims.
-Specifically, investigators at Tel Aviv University, Department of Neurology evaluated Parkinson's disease symptoms in 22 patients at baseline and 30-minutes after inhaling cannabis.
-Researchers reported that inhaled cannabis was associated with "significant improvement after treatment in tremor, rigidity, and bradykinsea (slowness of movement).
-There was also significant improvement of sleep and pain scores.
+In surveys, patients with Parkinson's report cannabis to be highly efficacious at mitigating disease symptoms, particularly in the treatment of non-motor symptoms.[1-3] Observational trial data supports these claims.
+Investigators at Tel Aviv University, Department of Neurology evaluated Parkinson's disease symptoms in subjects at baseline and 30-minutes after inhaling cannabis.
+In one trial, researchers reported that inhaled cannabis was associated with "significant improvement after treatment in tremor, rigidity, and bradykinsea (slowness of movement).
 No significant adverse effects of the drug were observed."
-They concluded: "The study opens new venues for treatment strategies in PD especially in patients refractory to current medications."
+In another trial, investigators reported that cannabis inhalation – both short-term and long-term – was associated with improved pain relief.

 As a result, some experts in the field now speculate that "various cannabinoids or other compounds targeting the endogenous cannabinoid system might be useful in the treatment of PD symptoms."

 Finseth et al. 2015.
 Self-reported efficacy of cannabis and other complementary medicine modalities by Parkinson's disease patients in Colorado.
-Evidence-Based Complementary and Alternative Medicine.
-In Print.
+Evidence-Based Complementary and Alternative Medicine [open access publication].

 Venderova et al. 2002.
 Survey on cannabis use in Parkinson's disease: Subjective improvement of motor symptoms.
 Movement Disorders 19: 1102-1106.